While the survival of online-based businesses depends on many factors, SEO quality is, by far, the most crucial one here. No doubt about it.

 As we’ve seen, SpyFu and SEMrush are very thorough in competition analysis.
 It even gives you chills when you think that your competitors might be leveraging them against your site.
 They both assess keywords and the corresponding SEO strategy, including paid search campaigns.
 The subsequent reports help you identify ROI, strengths and weaknesses, plus possible opportunities you can take advantage of.

 That said, SEMrush generates slightly more detailed information than SpyFu.
 It digs deeper into some elements to identify certain aspects that might have been left out by SpyFu.
-Take the brief report on top organic competitors, for instance.
+Take the brief report on top organic competitor keywords, for instance.
 While SpyFu leads at the list level, SEMrush goes ahead to identify the precise number of common keywords shared with organic competitors.

 Apart from keywords embedded in content, link building is another element that is, without doubt, universally critical to SEO.
 According to Andrey Lipattsev, Google’s Search Quality Senior Strategist, links and content are two of the most crucial determinants of a site’s ranking on Google.

 And that’s why 41% of large corporations are prioritizing on link building, although they consider it as the most difficult SEO tactic.

 So, to make everything much simpler, SEMrush and SpyFu also come with a myriad of features to support link review.

 SpyFu has quite a number of helpful provisions for assessing not just your links, but also your competitors’ overall link framework.
 In the end, it adds up to a comprehensive report of their entire SEO structure.

 First off, you’ll be able to view a solid list of the external links from any site.
 Plus, of course, a corresponding list of inbound links from other domains to that specific site.
 And to make the whole picture clearer, SpyFu further breaks this down into types of inbound links leading to the site.